 Donna J Shores

 Concepts and principles of financial accounting.
 Analysis of controversies and problems related to the measurement of enterprise income and asset and liability valuation.
-Prerequiste: minimum grade of 2.0 in ACCTG 301; may not be repeated.
+Prerequisite: minimum grade of 2.0 in ACCTG 301; minimum grade of 2.0 in B CMU 301; may not be repeated.
 Offered: AWSp.

 The intermediate accounting series (ACCTG 301, 302, 303) explores the accountant's role in providing financial accounting information to parties external to the business enterprise.
 In Intermediate Accounting I, you examined the conceptual foundation for financial accounting and then applied these concepts to selected accounting issues.
 This process is continued in Intermediate Accounting II with the focus on investments in securities; property, plant, and equipment; intangibles; current liabilities and contingencies; long-term debt; and leases.
 Although the primary emphasis is on U.S. accounting standards (i.e., GAAP), substantive differences between GAAP and international accounting standards for these topics are discussed.
 In addition, these accounting topics are illustrated in “real world” contexts to raise your awareness of both the usefulness and the limitations of financial accounting information.

 Student learning goals

 Understanding of the logical structure that maps transactions into financial statements.

 Understanding of the process that generates accounting standards.

 Appreciation of the discretion allowed and strategies involved in choosing accounting methods, generating accounting estimates, and disclosing information in financial statements.